eikehmueller/ma32070/lectures/Notes.md

 $$

 ## Encoding geometry information
-The geometry of the mesh is encoded in the functions $X_K$.
-We can combine the $X_K$ in each cell into a function $X$ which is defined on the entire mesh.
+The geometry of the mesh is encoded in the functions $X_K$ which describe the mapping from the reference element $\widehat{K}$ to a particular cell $K$.
+We can combine the $X_K$ in each cell into a global function $X$ which is defined on the entire mesh.
 The crucial observation is now that each component of $X_K$ can be represented by a function in a finite element space $\mathcal{W}_h$ which is defined in the same way as $\mathcal{V}_h$ (but possibly with a different polynomial degree).
 Hence, we can define a coordinate function

 $$
 X \in \mathcal{W}_h^{\times} = \mathcal{W}_h \times \mathcal{W}_h
 $$
+which encodes the mesh geometry.

 The space $\mathcal{W}_h^{\times}$ is a vector function space.
 Let $w=(w_0,w_1):\widehat{K}\rightarrow \mathbb{R}^2$ be a vector-valued function.
 Then the degrees of freedom $\lambda^\times$ of $\mathcal{W}^\times_h$ are given by: